-Windows 10 version 1809, October 2018 Update, is gradually rolling out, but if your device isn’t getting the update through Windows Update, you can force the new version using the “Update Assistant” tool.
+Windows 10 version 1809, October 2018 Update, is now on over six percent of devices, and if your device hasn’t received the update through Windows Update, you can force the new version using the “Update Assistant” tool.

 The Windows 10 “Update Assistant” is a tool that Microsoft makes available for devices which for unknown reasons are not getting the new update.
 The tool works very similar to the Media Creation Tool, but with the difference that you can only do an in-place upgrade.